Fireworks spectacular round off Honley Christmas Lights switch-on

 Other highlights in Honley Park included a fireworks display sponsored by Corsair, fairground rides plus Santa’s grotto.

-The lights were lit as the parade took place with the final lights in the park switched on by Molly.
+The lights – put up by James Senior and Adam Staton – were lit as the parade took place with the final lights in the park switched on by Molly.

 All profits this year will go towards providing the second phase of CCTV cameras in Honley.